greguu/linux_kernel_xtm2_richland/README.md

     inet6 fe80::211:22ff:fe33:4455/64 scope link
        valid_lft forever preferred_lft forever
 ```
-- This may be the wrong approach as the RTL8366 is not initialized and requires SMI init, but it is a start..
+- This may be the wrong approach as the RTL8366 is not initialized and requires SMI init, but it is a start..I hope to get up the first 3 interfaces using basic IXP4xx NPE PHY.. well.
+I may be going down a rabbit hole..

 # Next ?